Vyral/robert-mack/_posts/2022-04-04-stats--advice-for-todays-buyers--sellers.md

 6:41 — Wrapping up today’s topic

 If you’re planning to buy or sell a home soon, it’s critical that you connect with a real estate professional to help you get the ball rolling.
-If you need any assistance with your next transaction or you have any questions, give me a call or send me an email.
+If you have question or need any assistance with your next transaction, give me a call or send me an email.
 I look forward to hearing from you.